-You can start with friends and family asking them to refer you to some real estate agents they know.
+You can start with friends and family.
+Ask them to refer you to some real estate agents they know.
 Ask friends to put your visiting cards or flyers on their office message boards.
 Sometimes only mentioning your real estate photography in conversations can get the ball rolling.

 Successful photographers are often experts at promoting themselves across various social media platforms.
 Unless you already have a large following, your free posts have a low chance of getting noticed.
 The only possibility is that it’ll work in the same way as word of mouth: if someone you know reshares them.

-Study your audience, make a targeted campaign.
-And these ads should have a highly attractive front cover.
+Study your audience, create a targeted campaign.
+Remember that these ads should have a very attractive front cover.
 Use something spectacular, like a house front at twilight (they are the biggest sellers).
 Look up and examine a bunch of profiles so that you can rule out your ads criteria.

 Another excellent approach to social media is to create something unusual or viral.
 No one is going to repost your real estate photos.
 But they could repost an amazing behind-the-scenes video or beautiful drone footage.

 Before and after photos could also go viral.
 Make sure to ask consent from the agent/owner to use their pictures.
 Or you could make a few crooked snaps with your phone and compare them to your final shots.